 - Sea Street Beach in Dennis Port is small, but has super soft sand and some scenic rock jettys.
 Very close to Sundae School in Dennis Port, too.

-- Cahoon Hollow Beach in Wellfleet is home to The Beachcomber, a restaurant and bar right on the beach, and is an awesome destination for both a beach day and visiting the restaurant.
+- Cahoon Hollow Beach in Wellfleet is home to The Beachcomber, a restaurant and bar right on the bluffs overlooking the beach, and is an awesome destination for both a beach day and visiting the restaurant.
 Because of the popularity of The Beachcomber, parking here in the summer can be really tough, so I suggest you arrive early.

 Tip: Each town beach has its own rules and fees when it comes to parking in-season.
 Some require weekly beach stickers, and some may require a daily fee to park.
 It’s best to look up each beach individually before deciding to visit.